KeigoAlexTanaka/js-react-introduction-and-props/README.md

 ### We Do: Hello World - A Very Basic Component

-To start, in our `/src/App.js` file, let's remove the contents and in its place add this component definition.
+To start, in our `/src/App.js` file, let's remove the contents and in its place add this simple, functional component.

 ```js